KaiKai7/Wall-Mark/Instructions.md

 Typing only example.com will result in an error due to improper formatting.

+Another easier way to view the paywalled link, is to share it directly to the Wall Mark app.

+This makes opening Wall Mark and then pasting the link unnecessary, as it is automatic.

 ### Step 2

 * Decide which link you will use from the six listed.